Career Gaps Are Normal Now

 Layoff / Job Market Gap

-This is the most common and most understood gap.
-Frame it factually: "Following a company-wide restructuring in [month/year], I took [X months] to conduct a focused job search while [upskilling / completing certifications / freelancing]."
-If you did any productive activity during the gap, highlight it.
-If you didn't, that's still okay — job searching IS work.
+The most common and most understood.
+Frame it factually: "Following a company-wide restructuring in [month/year], I took [X months] for a focused job search while [upskilling / completing certifications / freelancing]."
+Highlight any productive activity.
+If there wasn't one, that's still fine — job searching is work, and the recruiters know it.

 Caregiving Gap

-Taking time off to care for a child, parent, or family member is completely valid.
-You don't owe anyone a detailed explanation.
-"Took a career break to care for a family member" is sufficient.
-If your caregiving period developed skills relevant to work (project management, budget management, logistics), mention them.
+Time off for a child, parent, or family member is valid.
+You don't owe a detailed explanation.
+"Took a career break to care for a family member" is enough.
+If the period developed transferable skills (project management, budget control, logistics), mention them once and move on.

 Health-Related Gap

-You are not legally required to disclose health information.
-"Took time off to address a personal health matter — fully resolved" is a complete and appropriate answer.
-Focus on your readiness to return and any productive activities during recovery.
+You're not legally required to disclose health details.
+"Took time off to address a personal health matter — fully resolved" is complete.
+Focus on your readiness now and any productive activity during recovery.

 Entrepreneurial Gap